Aggie Grey

-Aggie Grey was born in Western Samoa in 1897 and died in 1988.
-She was a well-known hotelier and founder of Grey Investment Group and Aggie Grey's Hotel.
+Aggie Grey (born Agnes Genevieve Swann; 1897–1988) was a Samoan hotelier who founded Grey Investment Group and Aggie Grey's Hotel.

 Biography

-Aggie Grey was born Agnes Genevieve Swann, the daughter of William Swann an English chemist and his Samoan wife Pele.
+Grey was born Agnes Genevieve Swann in Western Samoa in 1897, the daughter of William Swann an English chemist and his Samoan wife Pele.
 In 1903 her mother died and she was raised by her father and later by him and her step mother.
-Aggie Grey is the subject of two biographies by Nelson Eustis and Fay Alailima, was on several postage stamps of Western Samoa, and was a pioneering figure of the Samoan hotel industry.
-Aggie Grey died in 1988.

 In her adult life she became popular on the Samoan social scene.
 She founded her hotel in 1933, and became one of Samoa's most popular and well known figures.
 She hosted many notable actors, including Dorothy Lamour, Marlon Brando, Gary Cooper, William Holden, Raymond Burr and Robert Morley who stayed at her hotel.
 Her hotel was involved with the production and housing of the crew on the American film production of Return to Paradise (1953) starring Gary Cooper.